eflautt/ga-data-science/lessons/lesson-2/readme.md

 - Resource: [Data dictionary](https://www.kaggle.com/c/titanic/data)
 - Format: Think, Pair, Share

+**Check:**

 1. Q: What type of data is this cross-sectional or longitudinal?
     - A: cross-sectional

 2. Q: What will we be measuring (hint: look back at the previous example)
     - A: The association between being a woman or a child and survival on the Titanic.

-3. Q: Write a SMART aim
+3. Q: Write out a SMART aim for this data:
     - A: Using data from April 15, 1912, taken from  the Titanic diaster, we will determine the association of gender, age (in years) and survival.

 <a name="review1"></a>
 ## SMART Review